In fight against Islamic State, Turkey's Erdogan sees chance to battle Kurds

 “Secondly, there was the fear that the expansion of the PYD could ultimately establish a Kurdish territory stretching from Iraq to the Mediterranean.
 These two dynamics forced Turkey’s hand,” he told Reuters.

-Ankara also realised that the PYD, in proving a reliable partner on the ground for U.S.-led air strikes, was “gaining an undue degree of leverage in Washington”, Ulgen said, prompting Turkey to realise that it needed to step up and move against Islamic State if it was to avoid being sidelined.
+Ankara also realized that the PYD, in proving a reliable partner on the ground for U.S.-led air strikes, was “gaining an undue degree of leverage in Washington”, Ulgen said, prompting Turkey to realize that it needed to step up and move against Islamic State if it was to avoid being sidelined.

 “It has been very costly both security-wise and in terms of the national interest for Turkey to prolong this delay in fully engaging with the anti-Islamic State coalition,” he said.